qzertywsx/gpib_all/README.md

 # GPIB
-Python module for the AR488 USB-GPIB converter
+Python module for the AR488 USB-GPIB and WiFi-GPIB converter

-# Usage:
+# Usage USB-GPIB adapter:
 ```python
 from GPIB import AR488